It appears flu season is upon us.

 Find a pediatrician

-Make an appointment at the Norton Children’s Medical Associates location most convenient to you.
+Make an appointment at the Norton Children’s Medical Group location most convenient to you.

 It’s not too late to get a flu shot